Sauna helps to improve health and prevent disease.

 How long can you sit in a steam bath or sauna?

 It usually lasts between five and 30 minutes.
-But how long you can safely use a steam bath or sauna depends on how acclimated you are to it.
+However, the safe duration for using a steam bath or sauna varies depending on your acclimation to the heat.

-If you feel lightheaded or dehydrated, you should not be in the sauna.
-But if you’re well-hydrated and feeling fine, you can stay longer.
+If you feel lightheaded or dehydrated, you should not be in the sauna or steam bath.
+On the other hand, if you’re well-hydrated and feeling fine, you can stay longer.

 Should you choose a sauna or a steam room?

-Again, if you have breathing problems, it’s best to go to a steam room to hydrate your airways (a sauna can dry it out even more).
+Again, if you have breathing problems, it’s best to go to a steam room to hydrate your airways, as a sauna can dry it out even more.

 —————————-☘☘☘—————————